 In 1836, two centuries after their founding in France, six Sisters of St. Joseph responded to a request from the Bishop Joseph Rosati of St. Louis to come to the United States to teach deaf children.
 The bishop had been advised to “get the Sisters of St. Joseph because they will do anything; no task is too great” The sisters settled in a log cabin in Carondelet, a small village near St. Louis, Missouri, and founded a school for deaf children.
 From there the congregation spread rapidly throughout the United States and Canada.
 The sisters came to New York State in 1858, establishing a school in Oswego, New York.
 (View the names of the Sisters of St. Joseph who came from France to Carondelet between 1836 and 1887.)

-Today, more than 1,500 Sisters of St. Joseph of Carondelet serve in all over the United States and in Peru, Japan, and Chile.
+Today, more than 1,500 Sisters of St. Joseph of Carondelet serve in all over the United States and in Peru and Japan.
 They serve (with the same spirit which motivated the first sisters in countless locations) in parishes, schools, healthcare centers, retreat houses, colleges and universities and neighborhood outreach centers.
 They are fulfilling the words of their founder “to perform all the spiritual and corporal works of mercy of which woman is capable.”

 The sisters, nourished by prayer, supported by community and energized by ministry, continue to live in community, support one another and reach out to address the needs of our times.
 With generosity and joy, they will continue to go where they are called by God to serve God's people.